BigScary/GriefPrevention/README.md

-# GriefPrevention - Minecraft anti-griefing plugin
+# GriefPrevention - The self-service anti-griefing Bukkit plugin for Minecraft servers since 2011.

 Stop responding to grief and prevent it instead.
 Grief Prevention will solve your grief problems without a roster of trained administrators, without 10